NUFE-AIAG/SBT/README.md

 # Symmetric Binary Tree (SBT)
 Peanut Leaf Dataset - PeanCultivar100
 ## Download
-Dataset can be download in ......(Upcoming)
+Dataset can be download in [PeanCultivar.rar](https://drive.google.com/file/d/1WVtuOP0RkUi8TJAogKV48dRq5alWY7Xg/view?usp=sharing)

 NOTE: The dataset is publicly available for non-commercial use.
 Please refer to Xin Chen, Bin Wang, and Yongsheng Gao.
 "Symmetric Binary Tree Based Co-occurrence Texture Pattern Mining for Fine-grained Plant Leaf Image Retrieval."
 Pattern Recognition (2022): 108769 if you use this dataset in your publication.